bipio-server/bipio/README.md

 Channels are instantiated from service containers called Pods.
 Pods only concern is providing a set of possible actions, and doing that well.

 Channels can store, track, serve or transform content and messages as part of a pipeline or in autonomous isolation.

+The server ships with a few handy '[Pods](https://github.com/bipio-server/bipio/wiki/Pods)' which you can use right away - Email, Text/HTML/Markdown Templating, Flow Control, Syndication, Web Hooks, Time.
+Extra Pods can be found in the [GitHub Repository](https://github.com/bipio-server/bipio) - to install it's just :

+    npm install bip-pod-{pod-name}
+    ./tools/pod-install.js -a {pod-name}

+And follow the instructions, or feel free to [craft your own](https://github.com/bipio-server/bipio/wiki/Creating-Pods).

 ##### Simple Integrations